Azure-Samples/azure-sdk-for-java-storage-blob-upload-download/README.md

 products:
 - azure
 - azure-storage
-description: "A sample project to help you get started using Azure Storage with Java as the development language."
+description: "How to upload and download blobs from Azure Blob Storage with Java."
-urlFragment: azure-sdk-storage-sample
+urlFragment: upload-download-blobs-java
 ---

-# Get started using Azure Storage with Java
+# How to upload and download blobs from Azure Blob Storage with Java

-### SDK Versions
+## SDK Versions
 In this sample, you will find the following folders:
-* **[storage-blobs-java-v10-quickstart-v11](./storage-blobs-java-v10-quickstart-v11)** - references Storage Blobs SDK v11.0.0
+* **v11** - references Storage Blob SDK v11
-* **[storage-blobs-java-v10-quickstart-v12](./storage-blobs-java-v10-quickstart-v12)** - references Storage Blobs SDK v12.0.0
+* **v12** - references Storage Blob SDK v12

-### Prerequisites
+## Prerequisites

-If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.
+If you don't have an Azure subscription, create a [free account] before you begin.

 ### Create a Storage Account using the Azure portal
 Step 1 : Create a new general-purpose storage account to use for this tutorial.

-*  Go to the [Azure Portal](https://portal.azure.com) and log in using your Azure account.
+*  Go to the [Azure Portal] and log in using your Azure account.
 *  Select **New** > **Storage** > **Storage account**.
 *  Select your Subscription.
 *  For `Resource group`, create a new one and give it a unique name.